-Caroline is recognized nationally as a leading expert in outcomes-contracting.
+Caroline is recognized nationally as a leading expert in Pay for Success and outcomes-oriented contracting.
 In 2016, the Chronicle of Philanthropy named her to their “40 Under 40” list recognizing nonprofit and philanthropic leaders who are driving forward innovative solutions to pressing problems.
 In the same year she was also recognized by Living Cities as one of the country’s “25 Disruptive Leaders” working to improve economic outcomes for low-income people in America’s cities.

 Caroline co-founded Third Sector after completing a Fulbright Fellowship in Brazil researching nonprofit sustainability.
-Prior to Third Sector, she worked at Nonprofit Finance Fund where she structured growth capital campaigns to raise over $320 million in capital for nonprofits.
+Prior to Third Sector, she worked at Nonprofit Finance Fund where she structured growth capital campaigns that raised an estimated $320 million for nonprofits.
 She graduated Phi Beta Kappa from Duke University where she studied Political Science and African-American Studies, and was a Robertson Scholar.

 "Underwriting Innovation: How Information Technology and Pay for Success Contracting Can Transform Public-Sector Outcomes" by Caroline Whistler and Matt Gee